sofiabroome/painface-recognition/README.md

 The equine dataset has unfortunately as of yet not been possible to make public, but is further described in the article

-`Karina Bech Gleerup, Bj\"orn Forkman, Casper Lindegaard and Pia Haubro Andersen "An Equine Pain Face"
+`Karina Bech Gleerup, Björn Forkman, Casper Lindegaard and Pia Haubro Andersen "An Equine Pain Face"
 Veterinary Anaesthesia and Analgesia, 2015, 42, 103–114`.